Skip to main content

 The grant of asylum status includes you as the principal applicant and may also include your dependents in the United States.
 Your dependents are immediate family members such as your spouse and minor children.
 However, for them to be granted asylum, they should meet the following requirements:

-• Physical presence in the United States
+• They have physical presence in the United States.

-• They were included in your application for asylum
+• They were included in your application for asylum.

-• You qualified their relationship with them
+• You qualified their relationship with them.

 A grant of asylum is not permanent.
 The U.S. government may terminate your asylum status after your circumstances have changed.
 For instance, you no longer experience a well-founded fear of persecution because of a change of circumstances.
 Or you received protection from another country.

-The government may also terminate your asylum status if you committed certain crimes or engaged in activities that violate U.S. criminal and immigration laws.
+The government may also terminate your asylum status if you have committed certain crimes or engaged in activities that violate U.S. criminal and immigration laws.
 These circumstances make you ineligible to keep your asylum status.

 Application for Work Authorization Pending Asylum Decision